-M2M, the Omnicom media agency, devised the campaign for Paddy Power.
+Paddy Power’s media agency is M2M.
 The innovations team at Talon Outdoor worked with Clear Channel’s Create division to produce the special build within hours of Italy beating England 2-1.

 The special build was designed to complement the bookies’ TV campaign.
 Paddy Power is also encouraging people to take a photo of themselves with the billboard (a "selfie") and post it on Twitter using the #Brazilnuts.

 Anybody want to bag themselves a quick £50 and a nab a selfie with this guy this morning? pic.twitter.com/fowd8FNXnW— Paddy Power (@paddypower) June 16, 2014